ESPRESSO on VLT: An Instrument for Exoplanet Research: A ultra-stable high-resolution spectrograph for the VLT

 \subsection{The Front-End}

 The Front-End conducts the light beam received at the CCL after correcting it for atmospheric dispersion with the ADC to the common focal plane where the spectrograph fiber feeds are located.
 A toggling mechanism handles the selection between the possible observational modes in a fully passive way.
 The beam conditioning is performed applying pupil and field stabilization (see Fig.~\ref{figfendu}).
 These are achieved via two independent control loops each consisting of a technical camera and a tip-tilt stage.
 Another dedicated stage delivers a focusing function.
 The Front-End also handles the injection of the calibration light from the calibration unit into the fibers and then into the spectrograph.
 A laser frequency comb (LFC) system is foreseen as main calibration source.
 It produces a regular spectrum of lines equally spaced in frequency with an accuracy and stability linked to an atomic clock.
-The short-term Doppler shift repeatability of the LFC system has been tested in HARPS spectrograph and demonstrated to achieve the \cms level~\citep{wil12,pro16}.
-The required repeatability of the order of ${\Delta \lambda}/{\lambda} \approx 10^{-10}$ cannot be attained with currently used spectral sources such as thorium argon spectral lamps, iodine cells, etc, but can be obtained with a LFC that would provide a spectrum sufficiently wide, rich, stable and uniform for this purpose~\citep{loc12,mol13lfc}.
-However, two ThAr lamps for both simultaneous reference and calibration will be also available as backup calibration sources, together with one simultaneous stabilized Fabry-P\'erot unit, also as a backup solution.
+The short-term Doppler shift repeatability of the LFC system has been tested in HARPS spectrograph and demonstrated to achieve the \cms level~\citep{wil12,pro16,pro20}.
+The required repeatability of the order of ${\Delta \lambda}/{\lambda} \approx 10^{-10}$ cannot be guaranteed with currently used spectral sources such as thorium argon spectral lamps, iodine cells, etc, but can be obtained with a LFC that would provide a spectrum sufficiently wide, rich, stable and uniform for this purpose~\citep{loc12,mol13lfc,gon20}.
+However, the long-term stability and reliability of a LFC system has not been proved yet.
+We refer to~\citet{sch21} for a discussion about the status of the current ESPRESSO calibration system.
+However, two ThAr lamps for both simultaneous reference and calibration are also available as backup calibration sources, together with one simultaneous stabilized Fabry-P\'erot unit, also as a backup solution.